AguaClara/Filter_Constriction/Reports_Tutorials/FinalReport.md

 #### Flow Cell Overview

-The flow cell was developed to mimic the mechanisms under which StaRS filters operated.
+The flow cell was developed to mimic the mechanisms under which StaRS filters operate.
 Scaled, two-dimensional replicates of constrictions in a StaRS filter were placed between the flow cell's walls using various materials, as mentioned in the Introduction.
 The clear material was needed for the flow cell's walls in order to observe and record the internal constriction.
 Silicone served as a water-tight border to separate two clear acrylic blocks and to contain the fluid passing through the flow cell, as shown in Figure 10.

 To assemble the flow cell, the Spring 2018 subteam used the same two clear acrylic blocks as the Fall 2017 subteam.
 Two rows of screws along the bottom acrylic block, each row containing five tightened screws, guaranteed that the cell remained watertight.